d-oit/doitBrainstrom/mind-map-pwa/docs/conflict_resolution_strategy.md

 ## Overview

 This document outlines the conflict resolution strategy used in the Mind Map PWA application when synchronizing data between local storage (IndexedDB) and remote storage (S3 bucket).
+The strategy ensures data consistency across devices and handles scenarios where changes are made both online and offline.

 ## Current Implementation: Last Write Wins

-For the initial phase of the application, a simple "Last Write Wins" strategy is implemented for conflict resolution:
+For the initial phase of the application, a simple "Last Write Wins" strategy is implemented for conflict resolution.
+This approach was chosen for its simplicity and effectiveness in single-user scenarios:

 ### Synchronization Process